arimger/Unity-Editor-Toolbox/README.md

 ## Settings

 The most important file, it allows user to manage all available features.
 Can be accessed within the Project Settings window (Edit/Project Settings.../Editor Toolbox) or directly from the Project window.
-Be sure to have one valid settings file within a project.
+Make sure to have one valid settings file within a project.

 ![inspector](https://github.com/arimger/Unity-Editor-Toolbox/blob/develop/Documentation/doc14.png)